fourstix/Elfos-video/README.md

 * **/utils/bas/**  -- Basic/02 compiler  used to compile the demo programs.
 Please check the [rileym65/Basic-02](https://github.com/rileym65/Basic-02) repository on GitHub for the latest version of Basic/02.
   * sbc.exe - Windows 10 executable version of the Basic/02 compiler.
   * sbc.doc - Basic/02 documentation.
+* **/utils/bas/**  -- Asm/02 assembler used to assemble the programs.
+Please check the [rileym65/Asm-02](https://github.com/rileym65/Asm-02) repository on GitHub for the latest version of Asm/02.
+    * asm02.exe - Windows 10 executable version of the Asm/02 assembler.
+    * asm02.doc - Asm/02 documentation.
 * **/pics/** -- Example pictures for the repository documentation

 STG v1.12 + Video ROM Memory Map